TechSavvy4822/Friend.ly/README.md

 ## Introducing Friend.ly v1.0915

 Welcome to the very first **public release** of Friend.ly.
-Due to the short development timeline and the limitations of MIT App Inventor, this version includes only a limited set of features.
+Due to the short development time and the limitations of MIT App Inventor, this version includes only a limited set of features.

 ---